9 Declarations [dcl.dcl]

 If the initializer refers to one of the names introduced by the structured binding declaration, the program is ill-formed.

-If E is an array type with element type T, the number of elements in the identifier-list shall be equal to the number of elements of E.
+If E is an array type with element type T, the structured binding size of E is equal to the number of elements of E.

 Each is the name of an lvalue that refers to the element i of the array and whose type is T; the referenced type is T.